-In the Middle Eastern country of Iran, dog ownership has long been and still is a contentious issue.
+In the Western Asian country of Iran, dog ownership has long been a contentious issue.

 And as of recently, freedoms that people like you and me take for granted daily are being removed from Iran.

 What freedoms am I talking about?
 Dog walking.

 Recently, Iran’s Capitol city has banned citizens from walking their dogs in public spaces.

 Those who ignore the ban can be hit with hefty fines and even confiscation.

 According to a police chief there, the ban resulted from the “fear and anxiety” that dogs create among members of the public.

 And while these bans are being created, it doesn’t seem everyone in Iran is taking to them well.

 Many dog owners in the country still welcome dogs as part of their family and love them as one of their own.